 Tip#1.
 Know the Auction Rules and Schedule

 Different auctions have different rules.
 Inquire about registration fees and whether this is just available to local residents.
-Schedules may or may not be announced so search the internet for any car auction schedules available in your locality.
+Schedules may or may not be available so search the internet for any car auction schedules in your locality.

 Tip#3.
 Set a Budget